Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 I love that this Gaggia espresso machine has a dual boiler, so you can brew and steam at the same time.
 The dual boiler system produces different temperatures — one for steaming and one for pulling the shot.

 Babila espresso machine has a 50-ounce water reservoir, which is somewhat smaller than Anima Prestige, but you’ll still be able to brew plenty of espresso drinks.
-There’s also a 10-ounce bean hopper, and you can also use pre-ground coffee with the bypass doser.
+There’s also a 10-ounce bean hopper, and you can use pre-ground coffee with the bypass doser.

 The ceramic burr grinder is top-notch and one of the reasons why Babila comes with a high price tag.
 It has 15 grind settings, which allows you to better dial in the espresso for the best extraction across different kinds of beans.

 Who is it for?
 Gaggia Babila coffee machine is a good choice if you want to have both automated and manual milk frothers.
 Plus, it allows impressive customization, particularly for a super-automatic espresso machine.
-There’s a high price tag, but all the features and one-year warranty make it worth it.
+There’s a high price tag, but all the features and a one-year warranty make it worth it.

 Gaggia Academia